Activities and Information About Jacksons' Brickworks Local Nature Reserve

 A surfaced path, with graded slopes, offers easy access through the site and connects with the Middlewood Way.

-Unimproved grassland, many ponds and lake with growing reed bed, great crested newt, more than 400 species of moths and large numbers of butterflies.
+Jacksons' Brickworks boasts unimproved grassland, many ponds, a lake with growing reed bed, great crested newt, more than 400 species of moths and a large number of butterflies.
 It is also a locally important site for several migrating bird species.

-The 3 fenced compartments are home to sheep at this time of year, these animals will graze the areas and increase the bio-diversity and improve the grassland and flora.
+This year the grazing sheep will return in all the compartments in the autumn.
+The grazing will increase the biodiversity and improve the grassland and flora.
 Grazing is an excellent management tool which is widely used to control the encroaching scrub.
 This management will extend the grassland and improve the wetland habitats that are breeding grounds for the great crested newt.

 Countryside Ranger Service - Cheshire East Council